palewire/first-visual-story/tutorial/prereqs.md

 git --version
 ```

+If you don't have git installed, you can refer to these guides for [Windows](https://help.github.com/articles/set-up-git#platform-windows), [Apple](https://help.github.com/articles/set-up-git#platform-mac) and [Linux](https://help.github.com/articles/set-up-git#platform-linux) operating systems.

 ## GitHub

 [GitHub](https://github.com/) is a website that hosts `git` code repositories, both public and private.
 It comes with many helpful tools for reviewing code and managing projects.
-It also has some [extra tricks](http://pages.github.com/) that make it easy to publish web pages, which we will use later.
-GitHub offers helpful guides for installing Git for [Windows](https://help.github.com/articles/set-up-git#platform-windows), [Macs](https://help.github.com/articles/set-up-git#platform-mac) and [Linux](https://help.github.com/articles/set-up-git#platform-linux).
+It also has some [extra tricks](http://pages.github.com/) that make it easy do a wide variety of tasks, including publishing web pages.

 [The free plan](https://github.com/pricing) is all that's required to complete this lesson.
 If you make a new account, make sure to confirm your email address with GitHub.
-We'll need that for something later.
+You'll need that to complete this lesson.

 ## The `gh` client